Tax Control and the Most Frequent Deficiencies in Transfer Pricing

 Purpose and Course of Tax Control

-The general course of tax control is regulated in § 44 to § 47 of Act No. 563/2009 Coll. on Tax Administration (Tax Code) and on amendments to certain laws (hereinafter "Tax Code").
-The purpose of tax control is to examine taxpayer procedures in setting transfer prices, i.e., whether they chose an appropriate transfer method, have sufficient documentation for verified transactions, can transparently provide explanations for individual cases, chose the correct basis for comparability analysis, and can adequately demonstrate the application of the arm's length principle in related party transactions carried out in the given tax period.
+The general course of tax control is regulated in Sections 44 to 47 of Act No. 563/2009 Coll. on Tax Administration (Tax Procedure Code) and amending and supplementing certain acts (hereinafter \"Tax Procedure Code\").
+The purpose of tax control is to examine the taxpayer's procedures in determining transfer prices, i.e., whether they have chosen an appropriate transfer method, whether they have sufficient documentation for the transactions under review, whether they can transparently provide explanations for individual cases, whether they have chosen the correct basis for comparability analysis, and thus whether they can sufficiently demonstrate the application of the arm's length principle for dependent transactions conducted in the given taxable period.

-Start and Notification of Tax Control
+Commencement and Notification of Tax Control

-Taxpayer Obligations During Control
+Taxpayer's Obligations During Control

 Most Frequently Controlled Areas